deepakkumarnd/soauth/README.md

     fmt.Println("Auth token", token)
     // store the token in the database and use it for further api access

+For foursquare and Github the procedure is same, just import package foursquare or github

 ## Facebook Graph Api Access
     // Once you have the token you can use Facebook Graph Api